NLnetLabs/cascade/doc/manual/source/man/cascade-zone.rst

 .. option:: --detailed

-   Print detailed information about the zone, including a zone's DNSSEC key handles in use, as well as the new DNSKEY records during key rolls.
+   Print detailed information about the zone, including a zone's DNSSEC key identifiers in use, as well as the new DNSKEY records during key rolls.

 See Also